Financial-Times/origami/README.md

 - `oNormaliseImages` - affects the `img` element
 - `oNormaliseForms` - affects form related elements

-#### Available variables
+### Available variables

 - `$o-normalise-grid-gutters` - provides a map of standardised grid gutter sizes
 - `$o-normalise-border-radius` - provides a standardised border radius value

-### Focus States
+## Focus States

 `o-normalise` provides default focus states using the `:focus-visible` pseudo-class.
-This applies while an element matches the `:focus` pseudo-class and the UA determines that the focus should be specially indicated.
+This applies while an element matches the `:focus` pseudo-class and the user-agent determines that the focus should be specially indicated.

 No browser supports `:focus-visible` right now (31st Jan 2018) but there is [a polyfill](https://github.com/WICG/focus-visible) which roughly mimics the behaviour by adding a class `.focus-visible` to an element if it should have `:focus-visible` applied to it.
 Integrate [the polyfill](https://github.com/WICG/focus-visible) with your project to apply these focus styles.